yduartep/angular-full-sample/README.md

 More Info: http://tattoocoder.com/angular-cli-using-the-environment-option/

 ## 3. How translate elements in a page
-The application use the module ngx-translate for translation.
+The application use the module **ngx-translate** for translation.
 The configuration of the TranslateModule is defined in the app.module.ts and exported from the SharedModule, so always be sure the module who expose the component to be translated import the SharedModule.
 The json files used during translation are stored in the folder /assets/i18n/ with the code of the specific language of translation (es. es.json, en.json, it.json ...).
    ```
-   // app.translate.factory.ts
+   // app.translate.factory.ts - custom TranslateLoader while using AoT compilation
-   export function createTranslateLoader(http: Http) {
+   export function createTranslateLoader(http: HttpClient) {
-      return new TranslateHttpLoader(http, '/assets/i18n/', '.json');
+     return new TranslateHttpLoader(http, './assets/i18n/', '.json');
    }

    // app.module.ts
    @NgModule({
     imports: [...,
           TranslateModule.forRoot({
             loader: {
               provide: TranslateLoader,
-          useFactory: (createTranslateLoader),
+              useFactory: createTranslateLoader,
-          deps: [Http]
+              deps: [HttpClient]
             }
         })
      ], ...
    })
    export class AppModule { }